Business School at a glance 2015

 - Many Business School academics are editors and members of editorial boards of leading international journals.

 The postgraduate research programs offered by the University of Sydney Business School attract a large number of quality local and international students each year.
-With almost 100 students currently enrolled, the Business School has one of the most high-quality and diverse postgraduate research programs in Australia and the Asia-Pacific region.
+With over 100 students currently enrolled, the Business School has one of the most high-quality and diverse postgraduate research programs in Australia and the Asia-Pacific region.